 Economic conditions, such as volatile currency exchange rates and interest rates, political events and other conditions may, without prior warning, lead to government intervention and the imposition of "capital controls."
 Countries use these controls to restrict volatile movements of capital entering (inflows) and exiting (outflows) their country to respond to certain economic conditions.
 Capital controls include the prohibition of, or restrictions on, the ability to transfer currency, securities or other assets.
-Levies may be placed on profits repatriated by foreign entities (such as a Fund).
-Capital controls may impact the ability of a Fund to create and redeem Creation Units, adversely affect the trading market for shares of a Fund, and cause shares of a Fund to trade at prices materially different from NAV.
-There can be no assurance that a country in which a Fund invests will not impose a form of capital control to the possible detriment of a Fund and its shareholders.
-A Fund may also be subject to delays in converting or transferring U.S. dollars to foreign currencies for the purpose of purchasing foreign securities.
-This may hinder a Fund's performance, since any delay could result in a Fund missing an investment opportunity and purchasing securities at a higher price than originally intended, or incurring cash drag.
+Levies may be placed on profits repatriated by foreign entities (such as the Fund).
+Capital controls may impact the ability of the Fund to create and redeem Creation Units, adversely affect the trading market for shares of the Fund, and cause shares of the Fund to trade at prices materially different from NAV.
+There can be no assurance that a country in which the Fund invests will not impose a form of capital control to the possible detriment of the Fund and its shareholders.
+The Fund may also be subject to delays in converting or transferring U.S. dollars to foreign currencies for the purpose of purchasing foreign securities.
+This may hinder the Fund's performance, since any delay could result in the Fund missing an investment opportunity and purchasing securities at a higher price than originally intended, or incurring cash drag.

 Investing in foreign companies may involve risks not typically associated with investing in companies domiciled in the United States.
 The value of securities denominated in foreign currencies, and of dividends from such securities, can change significantly when foreign currencies strengthen or weaken relative to the U.S. dollar.
 Foreign securities markets generally have less trading volume and less liquidity than U.S. markets, and prices in some foreign markets can be very volatile.
 Many foreign countries lack uniform accounting and disclosure standards comparable to those that apply to U.S. companies, and it may be more difficult to obtain reliable information regarding a foreign issuer's financial condition and operations.
 In addition, the costs of foreign investing, including withholding taxes, brokerage commissions, and custodial fees, generally are higher than for U.S. investments.
 Investing in companies located abroad also carries political and economic risks distinct from those associated with investing in the United States.
-Foreign investment may be affected by actions of foreign governments adverse to the interests of U.S. investment, or on the ability to repatriate assets or to convert currency into U.S. dollars.
+Foreign investment may be affected by actions of foreign governments adverse to the interests of U.S. investors, including the possibility of seizure, expropriation or nationalization of assets, including foreign deposits, confiscatory taxation, restrictions on U.S. investment, or on the ability to repatriate assets or to convert currency into U.S. dollars.
 There may be a greater possibility of default by foreign governments or foreign-government sponsored enterprises.
-Investments in foreign countries also involve a risk of local political, economic, or social instability, military action or unrest, or adverse diplomatic developments.
+Investments in foreign countries also involve a risk of local political, economic, or social instability, military action or uurest, or adverse diplomatic developments.

 Geographic Focus.
 Funds that are less diversified across countries or geographic regions are generally riskier than more geographically diversified funds.
-To the extent a Fund focuses on a specific region, it will be more exposed to that region's economic cycles, currency exchange rates, stock market valuations and political risks, among others, compared with a more geographically diversified fund.
+To the extent the Fund focuses on a specific region, it will be more exposed to that region's economic cycles, currency exchange rates, stock market valuations and political risks, among others, compared with a more geographically diversified fund.
 The economies and financial markets of certain regions, such as Asia, can be interdependent and may be adversely affected by the same events.
-Set forth below for certain markets in which a Fund may invest are brief descriptions of some of the conditions and risks in each such market.
+Set forth below for certain markets in which the Fund may invest are brief descriptions of some of the conditions and risks in each such market.